Halden: Gjellestad ship burial

-The Gjellestad ([ˈjɛ̂lːəˌstɑːd]) ship, also spelt Jellestad, is the remains of a Viking age longship found at the farm of Gjellestad in Halden municipality in Norway in 2018 by the archeologists Lars Gustavsen and Erich Nau.
+The Gjellestad ([ˈjɛ̂lːəˌstɑːd]) ship, also spelt Jellestad, is the remains of a Viking Age longship found at the farm of Gjellestad in Halden municipality in Norway in 2018 by the archeologists Lars Gustavsen and Erich Nau.
 A 2019 examination by the University of Oslo has dated it to earliest AD 733.
 Originally interred beneath a burial mound, in the present day the ship lies 40 centimetres below the topsoil due to years of ploughing.

 Due to extensive fungus damage to the hull caused by field drainage, drought and exposure to the air, archaeologists called for an immediate dig to save the ship.
 Excavation of the ship at Gjellestad began in June 2020, and is led by Christian L. Rødsrud of the Museum of Cultural History.
 It is estimated to be over 20 metres long, although only parts of the keel have survived.
 This would mean that the boat is of a similar size to the Gokstad ship.
 The identity of the boat's occupant has not yet been confirmed, but experts have speculated that it may have belonged to a king or queen.

 Culture

 Outdoor concerts are frequently held at the fortress while the local churches, pubs, and student union are regular venues for indoor concerts.
 Musicians recorded by the Hitsville and Athletic Sound studios in the Halden region include Motorpsycho, Madrugada, Morten Harket, and Kurt Nilsen.
 The city's intimate theatre hosts frequent plays by national and local theatre groups, and occasionally serves as a concert hall.

 Halden festivals include Tons of Rock (hard rock and metal) in June each year (from 2014 before the festival was moved to Oslo in 2019) and a vegetarian food festival in August.
-The famous pub "Siste Reis" neighbouring the train station has been voted among the ten best pubs in Europe!

 Artists born in Halden that are represented in the Norwegian National Gallery in Oslo include Thomas Fearnley (1802–1842) and Jacob Mathias Calmeyer (1802–1883).
 Fearnley is locally exhibited at the manor house Rød Herregård.
 Other significant artists that lived in Halden, but were not born there, include Johannes Fintoe (1786–1870) and Heinrich August Grosch (1763–1843).
 Grosch's son, Christian Heinrich Grosch (1801–1865), who moved with his parents to Halden at the age of ten, became an influential architect, whose works include seventy-eight churches (including Immanuel Church in Halden), the Bank of Norway, the Oslo Stock Exchange, and the original university buildings in Oslo.

 Current archaeological excavations includes Jellestadskipet (Gjellestadskipet) located a stone's throw from Jellhaugen; it was first photographed in 2018.